Brewers vs. Phillies MLB Betting Odds, Trends & Prediction

 Brewers vs. Phillies MLB BETTING PREDICTION

 Take the under.
-The under is 5-2 in the Phillies’ last seven games overall, is 11-4 in their last 11 meetings with an opponent from the National League Central and is 11-3 in their last 14 games played in June dating back to last season.
-On the other side, the under is 6-1 in the Brewers’ last seven road games versus the Phillies and is 5-1 in their last six games played on a Monday.
+The under is 5-2 in the Brewers’ last seven games overall, is 5-2 in their last seven games against the Phillies and is 4-1 in their last five road contests.
+On the other side, the under is 8-3 in the Phillies’ last 11 games overall, is 5-2 in their last seven home games and is 7-1 in their last eight meetings with the Brewers at Citizens Bank Park.

 Brewers vs. Phillies MLB Playoffs Prediction: UNDER 8.5